Boaile History, Family Crest & Coats of Arms

-Important Dates for the Boaile family
+Early History of the Boaile family

 This web page shows only a small excerpt of our Boaile research.
 Another 72 words (5 lines of text) covering the years 1624, 1685, 1838, 1912, 1700 and 1742 are included under the topic Early Boaile History in all our PDF Extended History products and printed products wherever possible.